oftc/oftc-ircd/docs/server-communication.md

 --------------

 Adding decentralized services to the software means that not only client and channel state need to be propagated, but so will services state.
-However, since modifications to services state require authentication there are fewer conflict states that need to be handled.
-Account, Nick, and Channel could contain a modification TS, where the newest one wins.
-Lists again function as the union of both sides.
+The important distinction here is that there is no real difference between a registered channels active ban-list and its akick-list.

-The question becomes how to handle Account/Nick/Channel drop/add between bursts.
+Channel/Nick/Group registration, along with meta-data related (description, email, password etc) changes to those types will only be allwoed if a network quorum is reached.
+The number of servers to reach a quorum will be configurable, but will prevent most of the cases for desync to occur throughout the network.

-Hypothetical situations, these all presume NetworkA and NetworkB rejoin.
+When the quorum is not met, you will still be able to identify with services, and perform other certain authenticated tasks such as adding to/from ban/quiet/invite lists, but you will not be able to add/delete/modify registered accounts/channels.

-Situations:
+As a server joins the network it reconciles the state/services-db, generally the union of ban/quiet/invite lists are taken (there is some timestamp that is probably too old to consider for the union).

 Actual Data Burst
 -----------------